-Michael Nesmith in Television Parts was a summer TV series broadcasted by NBC in 1985.
-It was a 30-minute comedy-variety show created by Michael as a continuation of his Grammy Award-winning video production Elephant Parts.
+Michael Nesmith in Television Parts was a summer TV series broadcast by NBC in 1985.
+The 30-minute comedy-variety show was created by Nez as a continuation of his Grammy Award-winning video production Elephant Parts.
 The first episode was a stand-alone special which aired on March 7, 1985.
 The following series premiered on June 14, 1985.
-Micky Dolenz acted as a director for the show during its brief run, and the Modern Folk Quartet made a guest appearance.
+Micky Dolenz acted as a director for the show during its brief run, and the Modern Folk Quartet, which included former Monkees producer Chip Douglas and legendary rock photographer Henry Diltz, made a guest appearance.

 Television Parts was a mix of music videos (by both Michael and others) combined with comedy sketches and commercial parodies.
 It was hosted by Nez himself, who participated in many of the sketches.
 Television Parts also featured guest appearances by a variety of comedians, including Martin Mull, Whoopi Goldberg, Jay Leno, Jerry Seinfeld, Bill Martin, and Garry Shandling, whose appearance laid the foundation for It's Garry Shandling's Show.
 One of the show's featured pieces, "Deep Thoughts by Jack Handey" (with Michael as the narrator) was later picked up by Saturday Night Live in 1991.